anthonyo1978/taketwo-ndis/PRPs/Dashboard prd.md

 6. Quick Actions: REMOVED from Phase 1 (add later if needed)
 7. Data Aggregation: Supabase RPC functions for performance
 8. Charting: Recharts (as per original PRD)
+9. **Outstanding Claims Tile**: Shows sum of all non-paid transactions (draft, picked_up, submitted, rejected)
+   - Positioned next to "Claims Paid" tile for easy comparison
+   - Icon: ⏳ (hourglass) to indicate pending status
+   - Color: Orange (to indicate attention needed)
+   - Subtitle: "{count} transactions pending"
+   - Can be toggled on/off in Dashboard Settings

 Metric cards should have icons (🏠, 👥, 💰) and smooth loading shimmer states.
 Include contextual labels like: